 Stories of Women in Engineering – Dorrien Allison

-Strength through diversity and balance
+Strength through balance and diversity

 Project Director for ALTEN in the Aerospace sector